netdata/netdata/collectors/ioping.plugin/README.md

 ## Multiple ioping Plugins With Different Settings

-You may need to run multiple ioping plugins with different settings for different end points.
+You may need to run multiple ioping plugins with different settings or different end points.
-For example, you may need to ping a few destinations once per 10 seconds, and others once per second.
+For example, you may need to ping one destination once per 10 seconds, and another once per second.

 netdata allows you to add as many `ioping` plugins as you like.